 CONTENT OVERVIEW

-Level: Intermediate
+1.5 hours CPD | Level: Intermediate

 Property fraud continues to present a growing threat to law firms and their clients.
 The legal press is frequently full of fresh warnings, and the SRA is increasingly prepared to fine firms it believes have failed to carry out proper due diligence.